andrewh7358/Trivia-React/README.md

 # Trivia

-A simple Trivia app in TypeScript and React.
-This project uses the [Open Trivia DB API](https://opentdb.com/).
+This is a simple trivia app I made in TypeScript and React.

+This trivia app provides multiple choice trivia questions of varying categories.

+This project uses [Open Trivia Database](https://opentdb.com/).
+Open Trivia Database is a user-contributed trivia question database that provides a JSON API to to retrieve trivia questions.

 <img src='./demo.gif' alt='demo' height="400px"/>